 The Council draws a distinction between the launch of new gTLDs, where policy has been set and agreed to, and a longer-term discussion about amended or additional rights protection mechanisms (RPMs), which would apply to all gTLDs.

-The majority view of the Council is that proposals on TMCH implementation amount to an expansion of trademark scope.
-We believe this, and the potential impact of the proposals on the full community, make them a matter of policy, not implementation.
-The majority of the Council believes—as its members unanimously agreed prior—that protection policies for new gTLDs are sufficient and need not be revisited now.
-If the community seeks to augment existing RPMs, they are appropriately the subjects of future Council managed policy activity.
+The majority view of the Council is that proposals on changes to the TMCH implementation amount to an expansion of trademark scope.
+We believe this, together with the potential impact of such proposals on the full community; make them a matter of policy, not implementation.
+The majority of the Council believes— consistent with what the Council unanimously agreed previously—that protection policies for new gTLDs are sufficient and need not be revisited now.
+If the community seeks to augment existing RPMs, they are appropriately the subjects of future Council managed GNSO policy activity.

 Indeed, ICANN Chairman Steve Crocker and other Board members set an expectation in Toronto that new RPM proposals should have the Council’s support to be considered now: